praetoras-del/claude-code-chat/README.md

 - Type `@` followed by your search term to quickly reference files
 - Use `@src/` to narrow down to specific directories
 - Reference multiple files in one message for cross-file analysis
+- **NEW**: Copy-paste images directly into chat for visual context
+- **NEW**: Paste screenshots with Ctrl+V for instant visual communication

 ### ⚡ **Productivity Boosters**
 - **Creates checkpoints automatically** before changes for safe experimentation
 - **Restore instantly** if changes don't work out as expected
+- **NEW**: Permission system prevents accidental tool execution
+- **NEW**: YOLO mode for power users who want speed over safety
 - Use the stop button to cancel long-running operations
 - Copy message contents to reuse Claude's responses
 - Open history panel to reference previous conversations
+- **NEW**: Sidebar integration for multi-panel workflow

 ### 🎨 **Interface Customization**
 - The UI automatically adapts to your VS Code theme
 - Messages are color-coded: Green for you, Blue for Claude
 - Hover over messages to reveal the copy button
+- **NEW**: Enhanced code block rendering with syntax highlighting
+- **NEW**: Copy-to-clipboard functionality for code blocks

 ---

 ## 🔧 **Advanced Features**

 ### 🛠️ **Tool Integration**
-Claude Code Chat provides full access to all Claude Code tools:
+Claude Code Chat provides secure access to all Claude Code tools:
-- **Bash** - Execute shell commands
+- **Bash** - Execute shell commands with permission controls
 - **File Operations** - Read, write, and edit files
-- **Search** - Grep and glob pattern matching
+- **Search** - Grep and glob pattern matching across workspace
 - **Web** - Fetch and search web content
 - **Multi-edit** - Batch file modifications
-- **While in Beta, all tools are enabled by default, use at your own risk!**
+- **MCP Servers** - Extend functionality with Model Context Protocol servers
+- **Permissions System** - Granular control over tool execution for security

 ### 📊 **Analytics & Monitoring**
 - **Real-time cost tracking** - Monitor your API usage